None (liturgy): Since the 7th century

-In the Roman Liturgy the office of Nones is likewise constructed after the model of the Little Hours of the day; it is composed of the same elements as in the Rule of St. Benedict, with this difference: that instead of the three psalms (125-127), the three groups of eight verses from Psalm 118 are always recited.
+In the Roman Rite the office of None is likewise constructed after the model of the Little Hours of the day; it is composed of the same elements as in the Rule of St. Benedict, with this difference: that instead of the three psalms (125-127), the three groups of eight verses from Psalm 118 are always recited.
 There is nothing else characteristic of this office in this liturgy.
 The hymn, which was added later, is the one already in use in the Benedictine Office—Rerum Deus tenax vigor.
 In the monastic rules prior to the 10th century certain variations are found.
-Thus in the Rule of Lerins, as in that of St. Caesarius, six psalms are recited at Nones, as at Terce and Sext, with antiphon, hymn and capitulum.
+Thus in the Rule of Lerins, as in that of St. Caesarius, six psalms are recited at None, as at Terce and Sext, with antiphon, hymn and capitulum.

 St. Aurelian follows the same tradition in his Rule Ad virgines, but he imposes twelve psalms at each hour on the monks.
 St. Columbanus, St. Fructuosus, and St. Isidore adopt the system of three psalms.
 Like St. Benedict, most of these authors include hymns, the capitulum or short lesson, a versicle, and an oratio.
-In the 9th and 10th centuries we find some additions made to the Office of Nones, in particular litanies, collects, etc.
+In the 9th and 10th centuries we find some additions made to the Office of None, in particular litanies, collects, etc.

 Current practice

 Roman Rite

 With the reforms of the Second Vatican Council the traditional one-week Psalter cycle became a four-week cycle.
-Furthermore, is only mandatory to pray one of the so-called "little hours" (Terce, Sext, and None).
+Furthermore, it is only mandatory to pray one of the Little Hours (Terce, Sext, and None).
 In the liturgy of the hours of some religious orders Sext and None are combined to form a "midday hour".
 However, bishops, priests and others, "who have received from the Church the mandate to celebrate the liturgy of the hours" are still expected to recite the full sequence of hours, as closely as possible to the traditional time of day.